 Ongoing wars in Syria and Yemen and migrations to the Gulf

 Since the war in Syria started in 2011, millions of people have fled the country, with most of them ending up in neighbouring countries – notably, Turkey, Lebanon or Jordan – or in Europe.
 Prior to the atrocious war, there was a sizeable Syrian community in the GCC, a community that has grown in the last few years.
 The vast majority of Syrians in the GCC are hosted by Saudi Arabia.
 According to the UN’s estimates, there were 590,000 Syrians in the Gulf region prior to the war (that is, in 2010); five years later, the migrant stock from Syria had grown to 690,000.
 GCC officials call Syrians ‘their Arab brothers and sisters in distress’ and claim that they proceeded to relax visa regulations for Syrians following the outbreak of the war; it is held, inter alia, that residence permits were extended for those who were already in a GCC country.
 However, as already noted, our data do not suggest that migrations of Syrians to the GCC intensified or accelerated since 2011, compared to the rate of increase of such migrations prior to the outbreak of war – or, indeed, compared to the rate of increase of migrant stocks from other sending countries.
 Migrant stocks have actually grown at a lower rate after the war commenced (see Figure 3).
-De Bel-Air made an attempt to assess the scale of the influx and the stance of the GCC authorities towards Syrians in the Gulf states.
+F. De Bel-Air made an attempt to assess the scale of the influx and the stance of the GCC authorities towards Syrians in the Gulf states.
 She notes in her report that GCC authorities have not encouraged the entry of Syrian labour migrants since 2011, and that it has become more, not less, difficult for Syrians to get a sponsor (Kafel) in the GCC.
-She concludes that the Gulf states do seem to represent an alternative to refugee status in other countries, but this is primarily the case for Syrians who arrived in the GCC before the war started (De Bel-Air 2015).
+She concludes that the Gulf states do seem to represent an alternative to refugee status in other countries, but this is primarily the case for Syrians who arrived in the GCC before the war started.

 With regards to Saudi Arabia, it seems that Saudi authorities have decided to refrain from expelling Syrians; according to several reports, Syrians are granted the right of temporary residency and work, and Saudi authorities have provided them with education and health services.